GlideAngle/CIVL-GAP/README.md

 [Sporting Code Section 7A - Annex GAP - Edition 2018](https://www.fai.org/sites/default/files/civl/documents/sporting_code_s7a-xc-civl_gap_2018.pdf),
 running to about fifty pages with very many equations and quite a few charts.

-### From Implementation, for Implementers and for Scorers.
+### A Work in Progress

-Some of the documentation has surely been written about after being implemented and some of what is implemented has no documentation.
+Some of the documentation has surely been written about after being implemented in the scoring software and some of what is implemented has no documentation.
 There are places where readers are advised to consult the code and warned that the code differs from the rules or worse yet that we're not sure what the code does exactly.

-### Collaboration
+# Proposal for the CIVL Plenary Meeting 2019

+## The Problem

+## The Solution

+> * Quotation of the old wording from Section 7 (if any) with paragraph number.
+* The new version of the wording to be put to Section 7 with the paragraph number.
+From the [instructions on preparing a proposal](https://www.fai.org/news/civl-plenary-2019) for making a change to Section 7 of the FAI Sporting code.

 Having the documentation in LaTeX could help.
 A contributor finding an issue could reference and highlight a line number range in the source.
 Authors could